mysociety/alaveteli/docs/installing/email.md

-In this section, we'll add config to pipe incoming mail for special Alaveteli addresses into Alaveteli, and also send them to a local backup mailbox, just in case.
+In this section, we'll add config to pipe incoming mail for special Alaveteli addresses into Alaveteli, and also send them to a local backup mailbox.
 Create the `backupfoi` UNIX user, and then create `/etc/exim4/conf.d/router/04_alaveteli` to specify an exim `router` for special Alaveteli addresses, which will route messages into Alaveteli using a local pipe transport:

     cat > /etc/exim4/conf.d/router/04_alaveteli <<'EOF'
     alaveteli_request: